Last updated December 14, 2022.

 Clearly, not everyone will benefit from increasing their overall oxytocin level.

-How do you know if more oxytocin would be beneficial for you?
+How do you know if more oxytocin might be beneficial for you?

 - It’s hard for you to feel affection.